Retirement Plan Types

 Vesting Periods

-Employer sponsored retirement plans often come with a vesting period.
+Employer-sponsored retirement plans often come with a vesting period.
 If your company matches your contributions, the vesting period determines when their matching contributions actually become yours.
 Usually, this requires you to maintain active employment with the company for a predetermined length of time.
 If you leave before vesting period is over, the company might take back some or all of the matching funds and a relative percentage of your gains or losses.
 Many companies spell out the rules, including vesting schedules, for their retirement plans on their employee website or in employee handbooks, so it’s advisable to review those when you start contributing to avoid any unpleasant surprises later.

-Traditional IRA Contribution Limits (as of 2023)5
+Traditional IRA Contribution Limits (as of 2024)5

 While there is no income limit for contributing to a traditional IRA, there are income limits for what contributions can be considered tax deductible.

-• If you are under age 50, the annual contribution limit is $6,500.
+- If you are under age 50, the annual contribution limit is $7,000.

-• The annual IRA contribution limit is $7,500 for those 50 and older.
+- The annual IRA contribution limit is $8,000 for those 50 and older.

-• Depending on your adjusted gross income (AGI) and filing status with the IRS, you may have stricter tax deductibility caps.6 We recommend consulting a tax adviser when determining how much you can deduct.
+- Depending on your adjusted gross income (AGI) and filing status with the IRS, you may have stricter tax-deductibility caps.6 We recommend consulting a tax adviser when determining how much you can deduct.

 Traditional IRA Withdrawal and Distribution Restrictions 7

 There are restrictions on when you can withdraw funds from your IRA that you should pay attention to or it can cost you.
-In most cases, if you withdraw money before you turn 59½, you are charged a 10% penalty, but there are few exceptions:
+In most cases, if you withdraw money before you turn 59½, you are charged a 10% penalty, but there are some exceptions:

-• You can also avoid withdrawal penalties if you use the funds for specific reasons outlined by the IRS—such as qualified education expenses or some unreimbursed medical expenses.
-We recommend you consult with a tax adviser if you have questions about whether or not you can withdrawal funds from your IRA penalty free.
+- You can also avoid withdrawal penalties if you use the funds for specific IRS-approved reasons, such as qualified education expenses or some unreimbursed medical expenses.

 Establishing a Roth IRA should be relatively easy.
-Most financial institutions that offer Traditional IRAs also offer Roth IRAs as well.
+Most financial institutions that offer traditional IRAs also offer Roth IRAs as well.
 However, income limits mean that some high earners might not be able to contribute to a Roth IRA.
 It’s best to seek advice from your financial professional or tax adviser regarding contributions and withdrawals for IRAs.

 Some defined contribution plans offer Roth options as well—such as a Roth 401(k) and Roth 403(b).
 Roth defined contribution plan contribution limits are generally higher than Roth IRA contribution limits, making them a great retirement savings option for people whose employers offer this plan.
 If you have questions about your retirement plan, please contact your plan administrator.
 They should be able to provide you with more details on your retirement plan options.